Daniel-TheProgrammer/NCMP/README.md

 - Introducing Classes and IDs
 - Perform CSS manipulations on HTML elements

-# Phase 4 : Introduction to JavaScript
+# Phase 4 : Introduction to Vanilla JavaScript
 - JavaScript variables and functions
 - Making use of the Console
 - How to add JS to our page